martdegraaf/martdegraaf.github.io/src/blog/content/posts/application-gateway-ipv6/index.md

 If you need to do this i recommend:

+1. Add Ipv6 address prefixes to your virtual network.
-1. Use an AVM module to build your new Application Gateway with dual stack support.
+2. Use an AVM module to build your new Application Gateway with dual stack support.
-2. Reconsider if you need zones for your Application Gateway.
+3. Reconsider if you need zones for your Application Gateway.
 Those also require a full redeployment.

 ```bicep {linenos=table,file="application-gateway-ipv6.bicep"}
 ```